-Elementary students in Grades 2 and 4 learn about Community and the United States using Scott Foresman Social Studies (2009).
+Elementary students in grades 2 and 4 learn about Community and the United States using Scott Foresman Social Studies (2009).
 Third graders study the history of Massachusetts using Gibbs Smith The Massachusetts Story (2014).
 Grade 5 uses Textbooks from Pearson Prentice Hall (2008) to learn about ancient civilizations and world studies of Asia, the Pacific and Africa.
-Our middle school students focus on My World Geography (2011), My World History(2012), and American History(2016) using Textbooks from Pearson.
+Our middle school students focus on My World Geography (2011) in grade 6, My World History(2012) in grade 7, and American History(2016) in grade 8 using Textbooks from Pearson.

-Interactive white boards and an iPad or iPad mini are located in each classroom and offer additional opportunities for hands on learning and discovery for all our students.
+Interactive white boards are located in each classroom and offer additional opportunities for hands on learning and discovery for all our students.
 Saint Joseph School has a business connection to the Internet and integrates technology throughout the day in all the classrooms without interruption or slow speeds.
 In grades 2 through 5 we have added large screen televisions and purchased each teacher a laptop in order to synchronize students who are on site with those who have had a need to be remote.
 Our middle school teachers also have new laptops and a Swivel to also reach their remote students while teaching those in the seats in front of them.

 One is provided the opportunity to improve their motor skills, body coordination and learn to apply rules of good sportsmanship in Preschool through grade 8.
 Students in preschool through grade 8 participate weekly in physical education.

 Students in grades preschool through 8 participate weekly in creative and artistic experiences in a formal art class as well as integrated in other academic areas.
 These experiences are closely connected with the curriculum to expand the learning process.
 Students celebrate their works of art with an annual Arts Night to showcase their artwork.

-Students in grades Preschool through 8 participate weekly in foreign language education.
+Students in grades preschool through 5 participate weekly in foreign language education.
 Middle school student receive Spanish instruction twice weekly.
 Students are gradually introduced to the Spanish language and culture through hands on learning activities, stories, curriculum, and online programs which allow them to proceed at their own pace.